My name is Alex, and I grew up on a small family farm with cows, pigs, chickens, and sheep.

-But unfortunately they are very sensitive to light smog and insecticides.
-This is why in most places fireflies are already extinct.
-And once extinct it is extremely difficult to reintroduce them to the garden.
+But unfortunately, they are susceptible to light smog and insecticides.
+That is why in most places fireflies are already extinct.
+And once extinct it is complicated to reintroduce them to the garden.

-(It helps to use only warm-white LEDs with 1000 to 3000 Kelvin.
-Because it is the cold blue light which effects the insects much more.
+(It helps to use only warm-white LEDs from 1000 to 3000 Kelvin.
+Because it is the cold blue light – above 3000 Kelvin – which affects the insects much more.
 Most of them can not even see the warm red light.)

-Fortunately there are many other insects that like to eat slugs like ground beetles, flies or harvestmen.
+Fortunately, many other insects like to eat slugs like ground beetles, flies or harvestmen.

-The extinction of insects in many places and the rise of slugs and snails seems to be secretly connected.
+The extinction of insects in many places and the rise of slugs and snails seem to be secretly connected.

-All information on this website are for free.
+All information on this website is for free.

-But the project is financed via affiliate links to Amazon.
+But the project is financed via affiliate links to Amazon and eBay.